Dedicated to the memory of Officer Edward Obertean and Mayor Frances X. Schwab

 "…many men [joined] simply out of curiosity or because they did not want to be left out of what appeared to be an up-and-coming organization.
 An individual's decision to join the Invisible Empire could not always be solely credited to racial and religious intolerance."

-The Klan's arrival in Buffalo in 1921 exploited a bitter mayoral campaign that pitted Frances X. Schwab (1874-1946), a brewery owner born to German Catholic immigrants, against Protestant Yale-educated "establishment" attorney George S. Buck (1875-1931).
+The Klan's arrival in Buffalo in 1921 exploited a bitter mayoral campaign that pitted Frank X. Schwab (1874-1946), a brewery owner born to German Catholic immigrants, against Protestant Yale-educated "establishment" attorney George S. Buck (1875-1931).
 The electorate divided along religious, class, and ethnic lines and Schwab, who had campaigned in opposition to Prohibition, won a narrow victory, becoming Buffalo's first Roman Catholic mayor.

 In spite of hostility to the Klan from the Buffalo press, the Catholic Diocese, and leading rabbis and African-Americans, the Buffalo chapter's first public ceremony took place in a vacant field on Harlem Road on October 25, 1922.
 The initiation of 800 new recruits was accompanied by a burning cross and public denials of racial bigotry.